JCTRoth/CVWebpageTemplate/README.md

   - Add a preview image for each project `/projects/<project-name>/preview.<video-extension>`
   - After adding new videos, run `npm run compress-videos`
   - Automatically count all lines of code: Specify the projects source location in `/multi-loc-config.json` and run `npm run multi-loc`.
 Alternatively, manually change the count in `/projects/<project-name>/cloc.json`
+- Clone your project repositories into `git_projects/` folder to include them in automated code statistics
+  - Run `npm run update-git-projects` to update all repositories in the `git_projects/` folder
+  - The `npm run build` command automatically runs code statistics on all repositories in `git_projects/`

 optional:
 - Add your resume as pdf for download (resume.pdf)